 BTGuard is another of the world’s most respected VPN services.
 Best of all, they have a service specifically geared towards torrenters, which is the Bittorrent Proxy.
 For a nominal fee, you are able to access both Vuze and UTorrent, two of the world’s best torrent websites.
 They are as good as Private Internet Access in as such that they do not keep any records, information or data on file.
 In fact, if they would be court ordered to provide information, they wouldn’t be able to hand any over even if they wanted to do.
 The only downside to BTGuard is that they currently only offer limited payment options, although they are trying to improve this.

 The first way to identify torrent friendly VPN services is to look at how much information they collect.
-The less personal information they ask for, they more they value anonymity.
+The less personal information they ask for, the more they value anonymity.
 The best torrent friendly VPN services require no personal information at all.
 The only items they require are a username and password.
-They also accept Bitcoin payments so users do not need to supply a credit card, bank account, or other form of authorized payment.
+They also accept Bitcoin payments so users do not need to supply a credit card, bank account, or other forms of authorized payment.

-Another excellent sign that a VPN service is torrent friendly is it does not log user activity.
-The more information a service logs about individual users, they easier it is for them to ban accounts.
+Another great sign that a service is torrent friendly is that it does not log user activity.
+The more information a service logs about individual users, the easier it is for them to ban accounts.
 If you use a no logging VPN service, they could not take any action against you even if they wanted to.
 Many VPN services will log user activity so they can take action whenever they receive a DMCA request.
 A subtle way to find out if your VPN service is logging your activity is by looking at their bandwidth monitoring.
 If a VPN service caps or throttles bandwidth, then they are logging user activity.